helidon-io/helidon/DEV-GUIDELINES.md

 Example: [io.helidon.security.providers.oidc.common.OidcConfig](security/providers/oidc-common/src/main/java/io/helidon/security/oidc/common/OidcConfig.java)

-# Java 9+ (Jigsaw/JPMS)
+# JPMS
-1. Each java module has a module-info.java defined in a "java9" directory under src/main
+1. Each java module that is released has a `module-info.java`
-2. These are compiled as part of a build when run on a JDK version 9 or higher
+2. Provided services of released modules are declared ONLY in `module-info.java`, `META-INF/services` is generated
-3. We only use java 8 source compatibility (with the sole exception of module-info.java mentioned above)
+        automatically by a Maven plugin. `META-INF/services` in sources of released modules will fail the build
-    1. See useful helpers in common that provide some of the new nice features backported to java 8
+3. Javadoc is using modules, so do not forget to add javadoc to `module-info.java`

 # Testing